zhangyumingsh/kernel-rk/Documentation/kbuild/makefiles.rst

 	$(KBUILD_CFLAGS_MODULE) is used to add arch-specific options that are used for $(CC).
-	From commandline CFLAGS_MODULE shall be used (see kbuild.txt).
+	From commandline CFLAGS_MODULE shall be used (see kbuild.rst).

     KBUILD_LDFLAGS_MODULE
 	Options for $(LD) when linking modules